FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Acknowledgements

 \section{Acknowledgements}

-This research is supported in part by the National Key Research and Development Program of China under Grant 2021YFB3100300 and the National Natural Science Foundation of China under Grants (62441238, 62072395, and U20A20178).
-The authors sincerely thank Prof. Kui Ren from Zhejiang University for the helpful comments and suggestions on an early draft of this paper.
+This research is supported by the Kunpeng-Ascend Science and Education Innovation Excellence/Incubation Center, the National Natural Science Foundation of China under Grants (62441238, U2441240), and the Zhejiang Provincial Natural Science Foundation of China (No. LD24F020010).
+The authors sincerely thank Prof. Kui Ren from Zhejiang University for the helpful comments and suggestions on an early draft of this paper, and Dr. Najeeb Jebreel from Universitat Rovira i Virgili for his assistance with language editing and proofreading.